OllieJones/sqlite-object-cache/README.md

 It adds a VACUUM option, to defragment its database file and release unused SSD/HDD space.

 This release attempts to reduce cache timeouts by doing cleanup operations in chunks, and by retrying timed-out cache update operations.
 It also does PRAGMA wal_checkpoint(RESTART) when cleaning up, and also occasionally, to prevent the write-ahead log from growing without bound on busy systems.

+It is now tested with IIS on Microsoft Windows OSs.

 Thanks, dear users for letting me know about defects you found, and for your patience as I figure this out.
 All remaining errors are solely the responsibility of the author.